Learning how to stop thinking so much is probably the greatest

 Another important thing to understand in freeing ourselves from addictive thinking is the difference between thoughts and thinking.

 Let's say the thought appears in your head: "I sent her a text 2 hours ago and she still hasn't replied."

-This may trigger an inner monologue such as:
+This may trigger an inner dialogue such as:

 "I wonder what is wrong.
 She usually gets back to me straight away.
 Maybe she is having second thoughts about the relationship.
 Maybe she felt I was rushing things last night.
 I shouldn't have invited her to Granny's birthday party with the whole family there."

 This is thinking.
 And, how to stop thinking?
 Simple.
 By choosing to stop.

 When we are alert enough to notice that we are thinking, we can also choose to stop.

 Our awareness can only be in one place at a time - either as the thinker or as the one who notices that thinking is going on.

-When we feel trapped by incessant thinking and can't see a way out, the mind SEEMS to be this all-powerful entity with the power to make us suffer.
+When we feel trapped by incessant thinking and can't see a way out, the mind SEEMS to be an all-powerful entity with the power to make us suffer.

 • by believing our thoughts • by resisting our thoughts • by identifying with our thoughts